yash-sharma1/docs-site/docs/smart-chain/developer/fullnode.md

 - VPS running recent versions of Mac OS X or Linux.
 - 500 GB of free disk space
-- 8 cores of CPU and 16 gigabytes of memory (RAM) for mainnet.
-- 4 cores of CPU and 8 gigabytes of memory (RAM) for testnet.
+- 4 cores of CPU and 8 gigabytes of memory (RAM).
 - A broadband Internet connection with upload/download speeds of at least 1 megabyte per second

 ## Settings